ridoluc/ridoluc.github.io/_posts/2020-04-26-attiny10-oled-display.markdown

 stop();

 ```
-To have a clear display, I occupied approximately 200 bytes.
+To have a display completely cleared, I occupied approximately 200 bytes.

 ## Draw Something
 Next, I tried to draw something on the screen.
 The logic is the same as clearing the display.
 Instead of sending `0s` I wrote also `1s` organized in bytes.
 Each byte represents one column in the page.